Aman-2k3/apnacollege/README.md

 # apnacollege
-this is my first github repositary by apna college
+this is my first github repository by apna college